alecpm/opsworks-web-python/plone_buildout/README.md

 #### RelStorage Packing Layer

-You only want one of your instances running RelStorage DB packs, so it's best to create new layer for that and assign only one of your application instances at a time to it.
-Create a new custom layer and assign it the following recipes:
+You only want one of your instances running RelStorage DB packs.
+This is a layer that should be applied to just one of your plone_instances instances, in order to ensure that it runs DB packing.

+It runs the following recipes:

   * Configure: `plone_buildout::enable_pack`
   * Deploy: `plone_buildout::enable_pack`